 Another unexpected surprise – in the best way possible – was the food in Lethbridge.
 Before this visit, I’d thought of Lethbridge only in terms of fast food – but it’s got an entirely other side to it – and one that I love.
 Refuel at one of the many local hot spots enjoying a good meal with a local brew or a latte and baked treat post hike or bike ride.

-Before you get out hiking and/or biking I’d recommend downloading the City of Lethbridge Parks app (iOS, Android) for an overview of the paved and shale paths and parks in the city.
-Another useful app is Trailforks for off-road trails available via iOS & Android.
+Before you get out hiking and/or biking in Lethbridge, Alberta, I’d recommend downloading the City of Lethbridge Parks app for an overview of the paved and shale paths and parks in the city.

 The trails I explored on foot and by bike were beautiful, easy for the most part and family-friendly.
 I would love to paddle the Oldman River – and perhaps next year I will via a multi-day canoe trip that finishes in Lethbridge.
 If it’s anything like the other prairie rivers I’ve paddled – cue the Red Deer River, it will be a beautiful experience.